starknet-io/SNIPs/SNIPS/snip-2.md

 Transfers `amount` amount of tokens from address `sender` to address `recipient`, and MUST fire the `Transfer` event.

-The `transferFrom` method is used for a withdraw workflow, allowing contracts to transfer tokens on your behalf.
+The `transfer_from` method is used for a withdraw workflow, allowing contracts to transfer tokens on your behalf.

 This can be used for example to allow a contract to transfer tokens on your behalf and/or to charge fees in sub-currencies.